canjs/canjs/docs/can-guides/introduction/technical.md

 - The [can-connect/constructor/store/store.listStore list store] contains all of the lists loaded from the server.
 It’s memory safe so it won’t leak.

-- [can-set] understands what your parameters mean so it can insert, remove, and replace objects within your lists.
+- [can-query-logic] understands what your parameters mean so it can insert, remove, and replace objects within your lists.
 This is discussed in the following _"Parameter awareness"_ section.

 CanJS’s real-time list updates work great with "push notification" systems like [socket.io](https://socket.io/) and SignalR.
 To add realtime behavior to a CanJS app, you just have to call the [can-connect/real-time/real-time.createInstance],